Buying Guide: China Cabinets

 You will most likely be purchasing the curio cabinet for a room that has already been furnished.
 To ensure that your new cabinet will blend with your existing décor, choose one that either matches or complements the style of furnishings currently in the room.

 Decide what features you would like your curio cabinet to have.
 Will you be displaying a mix of tall and short items?
 Choose a curio with adjustable shelves.
 If you want to shed some light on your collection, select a cabinet with interior lighting.
 When purchasing a curio cabinet with interior lighting, make sure that it will be near a power source.

 Types of Curio Cabinets

 Curio cabinets come in all shapes and sizes.
 The size of the cabinet will largely depend on the size of your collection.
 A wall curio cabinet may be the perfect accent piece in a dining room to display a collection of salt and pepper shakers.
-You've always wanted a curio cabinet but didn't think you had the room for one?
-A corner curio may be the ideal space-saving solution.
+If you've always wanted a curio cabinet but didn't think you had the room for one, a corner curio may be the ideal space-saving solution.

 Wall Mounted Curios